icx-id/icx-blog/src/content/home.md

         the funds we needed to continue growing and providing quality gelato to our customers.”
       image: /img/testimony-vilo.webp
+    - author: Bernadus Wijaya
+      authorImage: /img/testimony-author.webp
+      company: Sucor Sekuritas
+      description: “The existence of crowdfunding that  collaborates with securities excites me.
+I am hopeful that our synergy will advance inclusivity and financial literacy in the nation.
+I have faith that the establishment of ICX as a platform for crowdfunding can help business owners secure finance for expansion, which is anticipated to push the capital market sector.”
+      image: /img/testimony-sucor.webp
 investmentSection:
   title: This Is the New Way of Investing
   subtitle: <span>With ICX</span>, you now have the way to invest in promising